3DCP-TUe/ConcreteCandyTracker/README.md

 - To set up an OPC UA server or to write to an OPC UA server: [opcua-asyncio](https://github.com/FreeOpcUa/opcua-asyncio)
 - For numerical operations: [numpy](https://numpy.org/)

-Additionally, install the [Pylon Viewer](https://www.baslerweb.com/en-us/software/pylon/pylon-viewer/) for visual verification of the region of interest (ROI) and calibrating the orientaton of the polarization filter.
+Additionally, install the [Pylon Viewer](https://www.baslerweb.com/en-us/software/pylon/pylon-viewer/) for visual verification of the region of interest (ROI) and calibrating the orientation of the polarization filter.

 ### Node-red